-- Assessment including history taking, examination and diagnosis; - Investigations and imaging undertaken; - Treatment including clinical decision-making, case-selection, operation or procedures; - Communication with the patient, their family and the GP, and patient consent: - Team working including communication with other members of the care team, MDT discussions and working with colleagues; - Follow-up action on the patient care (for example, ordering diagnosis/onward referral to other specialties (oncology etc). - Actions taken as a result of Multidisciplinary Meeting recommendations - Administration in connection to the patients episode
+- Assessment including history taking, examination and diagnosis; - Investigations and imaging undertaken; - Treatment including clinical decision-making, case-selection, operation or procedures and prescribing practices; - Communication with the patient, their family and general practitioner(s), and patient consent; - Communication with General Practitioners; - Team working including communication with other members of the care team, MDT discussions and working with colleagues; - Follow-up action on the patient care (for example, ordering diagnosis/onward referral to other specialties (oncology etc). - Actions taken by the Trust/consultant(?)
+[PH2]as a result of Multidisciplinary Team (MDT) Meeting recommendations ; - Administration[PH3] in connection to the patients episodes of care; - Identifying instances where harm may have occurred if so whether serious or moderate; - Identifying if any harm that has occurred is such that might be expected from any consultant surgeon working in similar circumstances;